HueVang/jasmine-testing-1/README.md

 ### Details

-Doing unit testing with Jasmine on React application.
+* *Doing unit testing with Jasmine on React application.*
+* *Also created functional calculator using React*